Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 > ##### Disclaimer
 >
 > The author is not responsible for players that cut off their own arm, indulge in the darkest of mojo, or trust the wrong warchief.
-If you accidentally anger a Loa you just have to deal with yourself.
+If you accidentally anger a loa you just have to deal with it yourself.

 \pagebreakNum